marymettille/GettingStarted2.0/README.md

 - dcl will use an overlay so that the assets container is built on your local instead, so that it has the updated modules.
 - Our CI process always builds the JS env from scratch (and is also responsible for pushing new docker images to the repository for caching)

-### Database out of sync with master

-Sometimes the database on your local machine will become out of sync with the master.
-When this happens, you will not be able to simply merge the change in structure.sql, because your local will say that the default in master is "wrong".
-To fix this you need to either:

-- Rebuild your stack with ```./atsdev build```
-- TBD